ottojo/GPU_Programming/Exercise5/ex5.md

                      tangent.y,  binormal.y, normal.y);
 ```

-Then, a linear seach is performed along the light ray for geometry obsructing
+Then, a linear seach is performed along the light ray for geometry obstructing
 the path between light source and current position:
 ```glsl
 // Compute the occlusion